stampit-org/stampit/README.md

 ```
 // Some more privileged methods, with some private data.
-// Use stampit.extend() to make this feel declarative:
+// Use stampit.mixin() to make this feel declarative:
 var availability = stampit().enclose(function () {
   var isOpen = false; // private

-  return stampit.extend(this, {
+  return stampit.mixin(this, {
     open: function open() {
       isOpen = true;
       return this;